Start your freelancing career - A step-by-step guide!

-There can be multiple ways that you can have better acquisition of your prospects:
+There can be multiple ways that you can have the better acquisition of your prospects:

-- Start podcasting, which doesn’t require a lot of equipment and can help you in reaching to your potential customers.
+Start podcasting, which doesn’t require a lot of equipment and can help you in reaching your potential customers.

 Step 10: Optimize your work procedures and be productive

 I can’t stress enough on being productive when it comes to running a solo show.
-Set a work time table, have a proper work station (table and chair), a stable internet connection (have a backup if you are in Pakistan), a note taking tool (Evernote, Google Keep, etc.), a collaboration tool (Asana, Trello, Slack, etc.), cloud storage (Google Drive, iCloud, Dropbox, etc.) and noise cancelling earbuds.
+Set a work timetable, have a proper workstation (table and chair), a stable internet connection (have a backup if you are in Pakistan), a note-taking tool (Evernote, Google Keep, Notion, etc.), a collaboration tool (Asana, Trello, Slack, etc.), cloud storage (Google Drive, iCloud, Dropbox, etc.) and noise-canceling earbuds.
 You will need all of the above to be able to focus on your work and without focus, there isn’t much chance of getting success.

 Step 11: Be reliable

 Reliability is a great and winning characteristic for any solopreneur, establish yourself as a reliable resource and earn the trust of both your colleagues and clients.
-This trait will help you in developing long term relationships with your clients and will turn into repeated business.
+This trait will help you in developing long-term relationships with your clients and will turn into repeated business contracts.
 Make sure that you communicate early and often when you are working on a project.
 Also, your words and deeds should always be aligned.